Azam Ali, an Ahmadi Moslem

 Coincidence

-And years later came from the Malik family of Multan another lady with the same name Sakina, married Chaudhry M Anwar Buttar with the same family name, of the same village Kirto and raised the same number of six children who are also grandparents raising educated families.
+And years later came from the Malik family of Multan another lady with the same name Sakina, married Chaudhry M Anwar Buttar with the same family name, of the same village Kirto and raised the same number of six children who are grandparents raising educated families.

 Next generation